 - Allows maximum flexibility for sizing a recipe batch around a particular ingredient.

-- Best for anyone baking professionally, especially selling physical products, or for frequent bakers (even if just for personal use) looking for a cleaner, faster, and more accurate way to bake.
+- Best for anyone baking professionally, especially selling physical products, or for frequent bakers (even if just for personal use) looking for a cleaner, faster, and more accurate way to bake.-

 As you'll see in my recipes, I like to provide a hybrid ingredient list.
 While I'd love to just stick to weights for all the reasons listed above, I know many of you may prefer to use volume.
-So, I'll always continue to list both options and you can choose whichever you feel most comfortable with!
+So, I'll always list both options and you can choose whichever you feel most comfortable with!

 In our next two lessons on measuring, I’ll discuss best practices for both methods so you can ensure unbeatable results for your baked treats, no matter how you measure!